kerfuffley/strategitica/README.md

 2. [You can't edit task checkboxes yet.](https://github.com/iymeko/strategitica/issues/8) You can check and uncheck existing checkboxes, you just can't create new ones or edit/remove existing ones.
 Sorry, I just haven't gotten around to this yet.

-3. [Strategitica wasn't made with non-midnight cron in mind.](https://github.com/iymeko/strategitica/issues/28) I'm still thinking of how to handle this.'''
+3. [Strategitica wasn't made with non-midnight cron in mind.](https://github.com/iymeko/strategitica/issues/28) I'm still thinking of how to handle this.

 4. [Some emojis won't show up for you... yet.](https://github.com/iymeko/strategitica/issues/29) Sorry for the annoyance.
 This is on my to-do list.